nattse/ReversalLearning/README.md

 ## First time setup
 These instructions assume you have downloaded this repository, the necessary packages, and the Arduino IDE.
-Connect the Arduino and use the IDE to upload *combined_recieve_and_execute.ino* to the Arduino.
-At this point also note the port the Arduino is on (e.g. COM**2**), as you will need to manually enter this into your config file.
-Plug in the USB camera next and use `v4l2-ctl --list-devices` to get the device number (e.g. /dev/video**2**).

 The only thing in the code that needs to be changed is in `measure_ir()` in combined_recieve_and_execute.ino The irValue is compared to two different numbers at these four lines: